PlasmaPy/PlasmaPy/docs/development/doc_guide.rst

   Heading 3
   ~~~~~~~~~

-We can link to subpackages and code objects by enclosing them in back ticks.
+We can link to code objects by enclosing them in back ticks.

 .. code-block:: rst